Quantum critical metals and loss of quasiparticles: Transformation of large-to-small Fermi surface and loss of quasiparticles

 \subsection{Large to small Fermi surface transformation across the QCP}

-In the paramagnetic phase, the ground state has a nonzero Kondo-singlet amplitude [Fig.\, \ref{fig:KDQCP}(c)].
-Correspondingly, composite fermions develop in the low-energy single-electron excitation spectrum [Fig.\,\ref{fig:KDQCP}(e)], and the Fermi surface is large in the sense that it incorporates both the conduction electrons and the Kondo-destroyed composite fermions.
-This is characterized by a nonzero amplitude, $b^*$, for a pole \cite{Auerbach-prl86,Millis87} of the conduction-electron self-energy in energy space:
+In the paramagnetic phase, the ground state has a nonzero amplitude of the Kondo singlet {, describing the strength of the spin singlet between the local moments and conduction electrons as illustrated in Fig.\, \ref{fig:KDQCP}(c)}.
+Correspondingly, {composite-heavy fermion excitations, as described by Fig.\,\ref{fig:KDQCP}(e),} develop in the low-energy single-electron spectrum{; as mentioned above,} the Fermi surface is large in the sense that it incorporates both the conduction electrons and the Kondo-induced composite fermions, {which we describe in Box 1.}